bianca-stancu/grade-my-team/grade_my_team/APP_README.md

 To run the application follow these steps:

-0. Add empty folder "data" in the root directory

 1. In a new terminal run "mongod --dbpath=./data"

 2. In an other terminal : "node seed.js" ----> To seed the database